GERD (Gastroesophageal Reflux Disease) in Children

 What are the signs and symptoms of GERD?

-- Heartburn (burning pain in his or her chest or below the breast bone) that usually occurs after meals
+- Heartburn (burning pain in the chest or below the breast bone), usually after meals

 - Bitter or acid taste in the mouth